Understand what is ulimit? How to set it? Which all system resources can be limited using ulimit control? and how to view current ulimit settings.

 Once done, it will limit this parameter for the current shell (shell from where the command was run) and it’s all forked processes.
 More efficient way to implement limits is through profiles which are discussed next.

 Most common use in corporate Infra is for database servers.
 Since we all know that DB is resource hungry application.
 So many times ulimits specified to it in terms of

--n etc. This setting is done in DB owner user id like oracle’s (user id with which db application runs on server)
+-n etc. This setting is done in DB owner user id like Oracle’s (user id with which DB application runs on the server)

 .bash_profile in its home or

 /etc/profile or through custom scripts which loads when DB starts.
 Find below code snippet which can be used in